 Selling online was a tremendous cultural shift.
 It is an entirely new education to embark on, with an explosion of information and an intimidating learning curve.
 “It’s like starting all over again,” Steve said.

 But really, everything was new.
-Aside from having to get acclimated with an eCommerce business model, the Goedekers had no shipping experience and minimal knowledge of marketing.
+Aside from having to get acclimated to an eCommerce business model, the Goedekers had no shipping experience and minimal knowledge of marketing.
 “The challenges have been many,” Steve commented.
 “From not knowing anything about how to start advertising, how to ship, how to deal with damages, hiring and training people.
 We literally were learning as we went along.”

 Not to mention, the lack of control made them uncomfortable.
 Working with delivery companies meant handing over part of the business to a stranger.
 “Everything we had ever done, we did by ourselves,” Mike said.